Pitchnogle/bookwork/head_first_python/chapter_05/README.md

 ```
 clean_mikey = [sanitize(each_time) for each_time in mikey]
 ```
-We can then apply the sorting and printing simpler
+We can then apply the sorting and printing in one line.
 ```
 >>> james
 ['2-34', '3:21', '2.34', '2.45', '3.01', '2:01', '2:01', '3:10', '2-22']